Idaho: State constitution

-The constitution of Idaho is roughly modeled on the national constitution, with several additions.
+The Constitution of Idaho is roughly modeled after the national Constitution, with several additions.
 The constitution defines the form and functions of the state government, and may be amended through plebiscite.
 The state constitution presently requires the state government to maintain a balanced budget.

 Idaho Code and Statutes

 All of Idaho's state laws are contained in the Idaho Code and Statutes.
-The code is amended through the legislature with the approval of the governor.
+The code is amended through the legislature with the governor's approval.
 Idaho still operates under its original (1889) state constitution.

+Idaho has one of the strictest abortion laws in the nation.
+In April 2023, Idaho became the first state to restrict interstate travel for abortion services.
+Nearly all abortions are banned and private citizens can sue abortion providers.
+The Idaho Supreme Court has ruled there is no constitutional right to abortion.
+A federal judge ruled in 2022 that doctors cannot be punished for performing an abortion to protect a patient's health.
+The state abortion laws have led to an outmigration of physicians who specialize in maternal/fetal care.

 State government

-The constitution of Idaho provides for three branches of government: the executive, legislative and judicial branches.
+The constitution of Idaho provides for three branches of government: the executive, legislative, and judicial branches.
 Idaho has a bicameral legislature, elected from 35 legislative districts, each represented by one senator and two representatives.

 Since 1946, statewide elected constitutional officers have been elected to four-year terms.
 They include: Governor, Lieutenant Governor, Secretary of State, Idaho state controller (Auditor before 1994), Treasurer, Attorney General, and Superintendent of Public Instruction.

-Last contested in 1966, Inspector of Mines was an originally elected constitutional office.
-Afterward it was an appointed position and ultimately done away with entirely in 1974.
+Last contested in 1966, the office of Inspector of Mines was originally an elected constitutional position.
+Afterward, it was an appointed position and ultimately done away with entirely in 1974.

 Idaho's government has an alcohol monopoly; the Idaho State Liquor Division.

 Executive branch

-The governor of Idaho serves a four-year term, and is elected during what is nationally referred to as midterm elections.
+The governor of Idaho serves a four-year term and is elected during what is nationally referred to as midterm elections.
 As such, the governor is not elected in the same election year as the president of the United States.
-The current governor is Republican Brad Little, who was elected in 2018.
+The current governor is Republican Brad Little, who was first elected in 2018 and re-elected in 2022.
+Idaho is one of 13 states that has no term limits for its governor.

 Legislative branch

 Idaho's legislature is part-time.
 Because of this, Idaho's legislators are considered "citizen legislators", meaning their position as a legislator is not their main occupation.
 However, the session may be extended if necessary, and often is.

 Terms for both the Senate and House of Representatives are two years.
-Legislative elections occur every even numbered year.
+Legislative elections occur every even-numbered year.

-The Idaho Legislature has been continuously controlled by the Republican Party since the late 1950s, although Democratic legislators are routinely elected from Boise, Pocatello, Blaine County and the northern Panhandle.
+Both of Idaho's state legislative chambers have been continuously controlled by Republicans since 1960.
+However, Democratic legislators are routinely elected from Boise, Pocatello, Blaine County, and the northern Panhandle.